-Are we sacrificing too much privacy for convenience?
+Are we trading too much privacy for the sake of convenience?

 The Perks of Convenience: Why We Love It